 If you remove an extended attribute that was overriding an in-code attribute, the in-code attribute will once again take effect.

-You cannot remove in-code attributes using the Dotfuscator CE GUI.
+You cannot remove in-code attributes using the Dotfuscator Community GUI.
 If you wish to remove such an attribute, you must remove it from the source code itself.

 The Checks tab allows you to add, edit, and remove Checks.